-‘Samsung Galaxy Note 8’ Latest News, Rumors, Leaks, Specifications, & Update: Can Consumers Trust These Leaks?
+Samsung Galaxy Note 8: Latest News, Rumors, Leaks, Specifications, & Update: Can Consumers Trust These Leaks?

-And endure picking apart these rumored features and leaks, the consumers must, for it will only get worse from here on out since Samsung is not expected to launch the Galaxy Note 8 until this August.
+And it will only get worse for fans from here on out since Samsung is not expected to launch the Galaxy Note 8 until this August.
 And as always, consumers must keep a sharp eye on features that seem too good to be true and dial down their trust setting to a minimum when confronting these rumors.
-For example, some 3 months ago, Sam Mobile unveiled an image of an alleged Samsung Galaxy Note 8 leak.
-In the image, a smartphone can be seen side by side with an S Pen.
+For example, three months ago, Sam Mobile unveiled an image of an alleged Samsung Galaxy Note 8 leak.
+In the image, a smartphone can be seen side-by-side with an S Pen.
 Since the S Pen has become a Note series staple, including the S Pen in the image gives credence that the item is the real thing.
 Still, the article suggests that it could have been faked.

 And that’s only one leak out of hundreds being published each day.
-And as the Galaxy Note 8 nears its official launch date, more and more of these leaks would come out.
+And as the Galaxy Note 8 nears its official launch date, more and more of these leaks are coming out.
 However, some of these rumors are bound to be true.
 Some of them are probably untrue and just want to create further interest for self-serving reasons or not.
-And some of these leaks and rumors, the consumers can trust.
-While these reputable ‘trusted tech insiders’ are no doubt very good at their jobs, some of them still get it wrong.
+And some of these leaks and rumors can be trusted.
+While these reputable “trusted tech insiders” are no doubt very good at their jobs, some of them still get it wrong.
 So like this article suggests, consumers should dial down their trust settings before believing anything.

-For example, BGR, citing one of the most reliable leakers in the industry Evan Blass (Twitter: @evleaks), unveiled what they termed as the final design of the Galaxy Note 8.
+For example, BGR, citing one of the most reliable leakers in the industry, Evan Blass, unveiled what they termed as the final design of the Galaxy Note 8.
 The leaker, as per BGR, suggests that the new phablet flagship would sport a 6.3-inch Super AMOLED display and an aspect ratio of 18.5:9.
-The Samsung Galaxy Not 8 will also come with either the Exynos 8895 or Qualcomm Snapdragon 835 chipset, with 6GB of RAM.
+The Samsung Galaxy Note 8 will also come with either the Exynos 8895 or Qualcomm Snapdragon 835 chipset, with 6GB of RAM.
 Also, The Galaxy Note 8 is supposed to come with dual 12-MP rear cameras, 3300 mAh battery, and new features for its S Pen.

 #Samsung – #GalaxyNote8 – Samsung Galaxy Note8 Poster Leak https://t.co/UC56LxeVYA pic.twitter.com/qmLDHfbllJ